josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 then I use 13GB from touching `2*840000` pages of memory.
 I have no idea how this didn't crash!
 I'm happy with 840,000 concurrent connections though.

-You could improve upon my result if you have more memory.
+You could improve upon my result if you have more memory, or further optimize the OS settings like reducing the buffer size.
+How many can you run?
+Let me know!

 # Summary